FlashTrance/UE4-Grafana_LiveMapPanelProject/README.md

 # UE4->Grafana Live Map Panel Project

+Excerpts from the video presentation and live demonstrations I did, which include explanations of the UE4 source code and process, can be found here: []

-This repo contains samples of work I did as part of a federal contract for MFLEETS (nothing here is covered under an NDA and some of the code has been altered where necessary).
+This repo contains samples of work I did as part of a federal contract for MFLEETS (nothing here is covered under an NDA, but some code has been altered where necessary).
 This was an R&D project to develop a real-time tracking dashboard for police supervisors.

-For the POC, an intern and I developed a simulation in Unreal Engine 4 that used a plugin called "StreetMap" to generate a map of Kansas City that was in real scale inside of the engine.
-I then added waypoints with real GPS coordinates to the map and developed an autonomous vehicle that drove around and sent information back via HTTP to an instance of Prometheus (a program that can collect and store time-series data) running on AWS.
+For the POC, an intern and I developed a simulation in Unreal Engine 4 that used a plugin called "StreetMap" to generate a map of Kansas City in real scale inside of the engine.
+I customized the plugin to generate waypoint actors with real GPS coordinates alongside the map.
+I also developed an autonomous vehicle pawn that drove around and sent telemetry data via HTTP to an instance of Prometheus (a program that can collect and store time-series data) running on AWS.
 Our Grafana dashboard (also running on AWS) was then able to pull the data directly from Prometheus and display it in real-time.

-A portion of the video presentation I did, which includes some explanation of the UE4 source code and how the process works, can be found here: []